Behind the Lens: AUC Documentary Filmmakers Tackle Social Issues

 Meet two AUC graduates whose documentary aspirations tackle big issues that often intersect with their personal lives.

-When El-Shenawy came to AUC as a Public School Scholarship recipient in 2009, he wasn’t confident in his English and disappointed with AUC’s lack of a film major.
+When El-Shenawy came to AUC as a Public School Scholarship recipient in 2008, he wanted to study film but there was no film major available back then.

-He decided to make best use of his electives -- pushing through early difficulties by speaking up in class -- and became a mass communication major with a film minor.
+He decided to make best use of his electives, and became a mass communication major with a film minor.
 His first project behind the camera at AUC, about Syrian refugees in Cairo, won first place in the Department of Journalism and Mass Communication’s graduation projects competition.

 When he finished his army service in 2014, El-Shenawy embarked on his first real feature documentary.
 The film, called Kilo 64, is about his brother Wael’s decision to start a business farming bell peppers on a plot of land off of Alexandria Desert Road.
-Kilo 64 won a post-production grant at Cairo Film Connection at the 2016 Cairo Film Festival.
+Kilo 64 had its World Premiere at Cairo International Film Festival in 2018, and it was nominated for both Best Arab Film and Best Artistic Contribution prizes.
+It won a post-production grant at Cairo Film Connection at the 2016 Cairo Film Festival.
+Additionally, the film won the first film award from the National Festival for Egyptian Cinema.
+Kilo 64 had a festival run in Sweden, Denmark, Germany, the Netherlands, Tunisia and the UAE.
 Like Cairo Syndrome, it is an example of how broader economic and social struggles affect individuals.

 “I spent my entire life in Cairo,” El-Shenawy said, reflecting on his inspiration for the film and his complicated relationship with the city.
 “When I traveled to London and looked back to Cairo, I started to say, there’s something special… I can see potential here, I can see potential in my work and can see myself going here.”